 The first step is to find out if you are eligible to receive help.
 This is usually done by discussing your situation with a member of staff in the local authority.
 The information you give will be matched against national eligibility criteria to see if you qualify for help.
-This link takes you to the eligibility criteria so that you can see for yourself who qualifies Guidance on Eligibility Criteria for Adult Social Care, 25 Feb 2010

-If you are not eligible for help initially, you should be provided with information about other sources of support, such as, voluntary sector organisations, support groups, housing departments and so on, and also be advised about contacting the department again if your circumstances change.
+If you are not eligible for help initially, you should be provided with information about other sources of support , such as, voluntary sector organisations, support groups, housing departments and so on, and also be advised about contacting the department again if your circumstances change.

-People undertaking regular care of a person who has difficulties can also have a Carer's Assessment in their own right.
+People who regularly care for a person who has difficulties can have a Carer's Assessment.
+This could help them have some funding for a break, do some training or enjoy a hobby.